← Blog

 How Quillium Keeps Your Writing Safe

-I’ve been there.
-Everyone has.
-You’re two thousand words into something good, the app freezes, and when you reopen it: gone.
-Or half-gone, which is somehow worse because now you’re staring at a fragment and trying to remember what the rest said.
+The scariest thing about a writing tool isn’t a missing feature; it’s losing your work.
+Everyone who has written on a computer for long enough has been there.
+You’re two thousand words into something good, the app freezes, and when you reopen it the work is gone, or half-gone, which is somehow worse because now you’re staring at a fragment and trying to remember what the rest of the draft said.

 The disaster autosave can’t prevent

 You’re seven chapters into your novel.
-You hit Cmd+A by accident, then press a key.
-Your entire manuscript is replaced with the letter “k.”
-The app dutifully autosaves.
-Congratulations—your latest save is now just the letter “k.”
+You hit Cmd+A by accident, then press a key, and your entire manuscript is replaced with the letter “k.”
+The app dutifully autosaves, and now your latest save is the letter “k.”
+Or you’re cleaning up and accidentally delete a section that contained three revisions you’d been developing for weeks, each with its own nested drafts, comments, and suggestions.
+Gone in one keypress, and autosaved.

 Proactive recovery: snapshot before damage